James Hillier shoots the role of Nathan Stone in upcoming six-part drama series Tennison for ITV – a prequel to the hugely popular Prime Suspect.

 James plays the role of series regular Equerry in The Crown on Netflix.

-In theatre his work includes Torn for The Royal Court, 66 Books for The Bush, Lulu for the Almeida, The Homecoming at The Royal Exchange and the British Premiere of Tennessee Williams Something Cloudy Something Clear.
+In theatre his work includes The Height of The Storm at the Wyndham's Theatre West End & Samuel J. Friedman Theatre on Broadway.
+Torn for The Royal Court, 66 Books for The Bush, Lulu for the Almeida, The Homecoming at The Royal Exchange and the British Premiere of Tennessee Williams Something Cloudy Something Clear.

 James is artistic director of theatre company Defibrillator.
 He directed Hard Feelings at the Finborough Theatre and then went on to perform in Venice Preserv'd a site-specific piece produced by the Spectator's Guild.
 His latest directorial work with the company was the world premiere of Mike Barlett’s Not Talking at the Arcola Theatre.About Sainou